nbudin/blockly_interpreter/README.md

 ## License

-blockly_interpreter Copyright &copy; PatientsLikeMe, Inc. and is distributed under the terms and conditions of the MIT License.
+blockly_interpreter is Copyright &copy; Nat Budin and is distributed under the terms and conditions of the MIT License.
 See the COPYING file for details.